-- A. Within sixty (60) days of approving a charter school application, the District shall provide an initial proposed charter contract to the charter school. - B. The applicant and the District shall have seventy-five (75) days to negotiate the charter and provide notice for final approval of the charter contract, unless both parties agree to an extension. - XIV.
+- A. Within thirty (30) days of approving a charter school application, the District shall provide an initial proposed charter contract to the charter school. goals. - B. The applicant and the District shall have forty (40) days to negotiate the charter and provide notice for final approval of the charter contract, unless both parties agree to an extension.

+XIV.
 Facility